Jennifer Howell, Ph.D

 Past President

-I’m in private practice at Southern Highlands Psychological Associates.
-I provide evaluations (including psychoeducational, custody and other forensic evaluations) and therapy.
+I'm in private practice at Southern Highlands Psychological Associates.
+I provide evaluations (including psychoeducational, custody, and other forensic evaluations) and therapy.
 I work with clients of all ages but primarily focus on working with children, adolescents, and families.
-Areas of special interest include anxiety, depression, behavior difficulties, and developmental delays/Aspergers; youth who have experienced trauma/abuse; and children and parents in high conflict custody/divorce.
-School and training has taken me to New Hampshire, Philadelphia, Ohio, and Virginia.
-My husband and I have lived in western North Carolina for 5 years.
-My hope for WNCPA is for continued success in fostering collaboration among colleagues and providing support for all of our members and our community.
+Areas of special interest include anxiety, depression, behavior difficulties, and developmental delays/Aspergers, youth who have experienced trauma/abuse, and children and parents in high conflict custody/divorce.
+School and training have taken me to New Hampshire, Philadelphia, Ohio, and Virginia.
+My husband and I have lived in Western North Carolina for 5 years.
+My hope for WNCPA is for continued success in fostering collaboration among colleagues and providing support for all of our members and community.
 I hope that we continue strong traditions, add new ones, grow as an organization, and have fun along the way!

 Member At Large